 View more about our experience in our full MDLive review.

-Hims & Hers is the best option for quick, hassle-free medication refills if you already have an established diagnosis and treatment plan.
-Their low-touch care model is efficient for managing ongoing prescriptions, but not for starting or adjusting treatment in more detail.
-It’s a convenient, affordable choice for maintenance care, but it’s not ideal for patients new to treatment.
+Hims & Hers is good for quick, hassle-free medication refills, especially if you already have an established diagnosis or treatment plan.
+While it’s a convenient, affordable choice for maintenance care, with little to no face-to-face communication with providers, it’s not ideal for patients who are new to treatment or require more care and attention.

 Pros & Cons